-The Camp Fire in November 2018 burned the site at Lake Concow Campground, near Chico, CA, where we hold Buckeye and Pathways: here is how we are moving with the changes.
-This page is where we will post updates.
+The Camp Fire in November 2018 burned the site at Lake Concow Campground, near Chico, CA, where we hold Buckeye and Pathways: our gathering in 2019 will be much smaller and different.
+Watch this page for updates

 Below is our letter to the community in January, which you may have already read as an email.
 It speaks to what we learned from visiting the land, and why we are running a minimal event this year.